ImAKappa/pftp/pftp/docs/index.md

-# Introduction
+# 0 Introduction

-This short tutorial series will help you go from **zero** programming experience to writing Python scripts that can solve your indecision, to scripts that can help organize your files and folders.
+This short tutorial series will help you go from **zero** programming experience to writing Clippy, a Python program that augments your clipboard:

-Here's a complete list of the projects we will complete:

-Misc:

-1. Solve your indecision by writing a program that will choose for you

-Text:

-1. Formatting (Title/lower/upper case, trim spaces, etc),
-2. Descriptive stats (word and character count, frequency of words, repetitiveness)

-Numbers:

-1. Custom formulas

-Internet

-1. Remind yourself to stay hydrated with refreshing water facts
-2. Keep track of updates to specific websites

-Files and Folders

-1. Clean up file names
-1. Combine zip files
-2. Generate a report of all files that were modified recently in a folder, with support for filters and sorting
-3. Organize your messy `Downloads` folder
+1. Modify text on the clipboard (upper, lower, title, sentence cases)
+2. Clip sequences of generated text.
+Useful for writing email templates
+3. Quick web searching for clipped text
+4. Store up to 2 pieces of text and 2 images

+!!! note "Clipboard"

+    Your computer likely has a **clipboard**, a temporary storage space for text and images that you copy/cut from other apps like Word or your web browser.

+    === "Windows"

+        Try clipping `Hello World!` by selecting the highlighted text with your cursor, then pressing `Ctrl-C`.
+        Paste the text somewhere else, like your browser search bar or Notepad.

+        Then clip `Goodbye universe!` and paste that somewhere else.
+Notice that the previous text, "Hello World", was replaced with the most recently clipped text.

+    === "MacOS"

+        Try clipping `Hello World!` by selecting the highlighted text with your cursor, then pressing `Cmd-C`.
+        Paste the text somewhere else, like your browser search bar or TextEdit.

+        Then clip `Goodbye universe!` and paste that somewhere else.
+Notice that the previous text, "Hello World", was replaced with the most recently clipped text.

 ## Prerequisites